Frances Parkinson Keyes

-Frances Parkinson Keyes (July 21, 1885 – July 3, 1970) was an American author who wrote about her life as the wife of a U.S. Senator and novels set in New England, Louisiana, and Europe.
+Frances Parkinson Keyes (July 21, 1885 – July 3, 1970) was an American author who wrote about her life as the wife of a U.S. Senator and also wrote novels set in New England, Louisiana, and Europe.
 A convert to Roman Catholicism, her later works frequently featured Catholic themes and beliefs.
 Her last name rhymes with "eyes," not "keys."

 Life and career

 Frances Parkinson Wheeler was born in Charlottesville, Virginia.
 Her mother, Louise Fuller Johnson, was the daughter of Edward Carlton Johnson, who was born in Newbury, Vermont.
 In 1868, Louise married her first husband, James Underhill, a New York lawyer, and they had a son, James Underhill, Jr., who eventually became a geological engineer and lived in Colorado.
 In 1878, Louise became a widow.
 She then married Classics scholar John Henry Wheeler, a graduate of Harvard (B.A.
 1871; A.M.
 1875) and the University of Bonn (PhD 1879), who taught at Bowdoin College before being appointed to a professorship at the University of Virginia.
 Their only child, Frances Parkinson Wheeler, was named after paternal grandmother Frances Cochran Parkinson Wheeler.
 Illness forced John Henry Wheeler to resign his professorship and the family moved to Newbury, Vermont, where John Henry Wheeler died.
 Louise then married Boston lawyer Albert Pillsbury.
 The couple divorced in 1897.
 When Louise Fuller Johnson Wheeler Pillsbury was sixty-seven years old, she married a twenty-two year old Newbury dairy farmer named William Taisey.

 Frances learned to read from her grandmother Wheeler.
 She said the most valuable education she received was a year she spent in Europe in 1895.
 Her formal education was mainly received at Miss Winsor's School in Boston.
 She attempted but failed to gain admittance to Bryn Mawr College.

 On June 8, 1904, eighteen-year-old Frances married forty-year-old Henry (Harry) Wilder Keyes.
 Harry Keyes, a Harvard graduate, had been born in Newbury, Vermont, but raised in Haverhill, New Hampshire.
 He inherited Pine Grove Farm (formerly called the General Moses Dow Farm) from his father.
 He was a banker who became a Republican politician and served one term as Governor of New Hampshire (1917-1919) before his election to the United States Senate (1919-1937).

 Frances Parkinson Keyes relates her story of their courtship in her first book of autobiography, Roses in December, and her story of their marriage in her second, All Flags Flying.
 According to Keyes, before their marriage, she extracted a promise from Harry that should they have a daughter she would be given the opportunity to attend college.
 Frances and Harry had three sons together: Henry Wilder Keyes, Jr. (b.
 1905), John Parkinson Keyes (b.
 1907), and Francis (called Peter) Keyes (b.
 1912).
 All three sons attended Harvard University.